acquia/blt/CONTRIBUTING.md

-# Contributing to BLT
+# Support

+If you experience issues with a local BLT build, try using Dr. BLT to diagnose your problem:

+    blt doctor

+If that isn't helpful, please post an issue on the [GitHub issue queue](https://github.com/acquia/blt/issues) including the following information:

+- Your version of BLT, `composer info acquia/blt`
+- Your operating system
+- The full log output of your BLT command, wrapped in a [codeblock](https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code).

-Please feel free to contribute to the project or file issues via the GitHub issue queue.
-When doing so, please keep the following points in mind:
+In seeking help, please keep the following points in mind:

 * BLT is distributed under the GPLv2 license; WITHOUT ANY WARRANTY.
-* The project maintainers make no commitment to respond to support requests, feature requests, or pull requests.
+* The project maintainers are under no obligation to respond to support requests, feature requests, or pull requests.
 * All contributions to BLT will be reviewed for compliance with Drupal Coding Standards and best practices as defined by the project maintainer.

+# Contributing to BLT

 BLT work is currently being tracked in the [BLT GitHub issue queue](https://github.com/acquia/blt/issues) and organized via a [Waffle.io Kanban Board](https://waffle.io/acquia/blt).